 Most buyers of new build residence in Chatteris approach us having been asked by the seller to exchange contracts and commit to the purchase even before the residence is constructed.
 This is because house builders in Chatteris usually buy the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Chatteris or who has acted in the same development.

 I've recently found out that there is a flying freehold element on a property I have offered on a fortnight ago in what was supposed to be a straight forward, chain free conveyancing.
 Chatteris is where the house is located.
 Is there any guidance you can give?

-Flying freeholds in Chatteris are not the norm but are more likely to exist in relation to terraced houses.
+Flying freeholds in Chatteris are rare but are more likely to exist in relation to terraced houses.
 Even where you use a solicitor outside Chatteris you would need to get your solicitor to go through the deeds diligently.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Chatteris may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Chatteris may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold residence.